The most important things cannot be measured. The issues that are most important, long term, cannot be measured in advance.

 Thanks to its work physics, timeboxes, and fast feedback, Agile is inherently more measurable than its proxy-based predecessor, the waterfall process.
 Moreover, with Agile, the “system always runs.”
 So, the best measure comes directly from the objective evaluation of the working system.
 Continuous delivery and DevOps practices provide even more things to measure.
-All other measures—even the extensive set of Lean-Agile metrics outlined below—are secondary to the overriding goal of focusing on rapid delivery of quality, working Solutions.
+All other measures—even the extensive set of Lean-Agile metrics outlined below—are secondary to the overriding goal of focusing on rapid delivery of high-quality solutions.

 But metrics are indeed important in the enterprise context.
-To that end, SAFe provides guidance for various Metrics that can be applied for each level of the Framework.
+SAFe provides metrics for each level of the Framework.
 The links below navigate to the entries on this page.